 Brandy!
 Pickles!
 Molasses!
 What could this trio of gift ideas possibly have in common?
 Watermelons!
 Specifically, each is being made from Sumter County's legendary Bradford watermelons -- considered the sweetest and juiciest of all watermelons (hence all the exciting punctuation.)
 Foodies will fawn over the molasses, in particular, with its fruit-forward flavors representing 170 years of South Carolina agricultural tradition.
 The fact that all proceeds support the Bradford family's global project to supply fresh water to areas in need makes this one of the sweetest gifts of the season.

 Gifts from the sea don't always have fins or shells.
 Sourced from the mineral-rich, pristine waters of Bulls Bay, these salts are something special and deliver a taste of South Carolina that will make them a prized component of any cook's spice cabinet.
 Bourbon Barrel Flake and Carolina Flake salts are attractively packaged and adorned with a festive bow -- just right for the foodie in your life.

 Considered by food historians to be South Carolina's most important heirloom crop, Charleston Gold Rice makes a royal gift.
 This particular package contains two bags of rice from Carolina Plantation: Carolina Gold and aromatic Charleston Gold, both grown in Darlington County.
 For a crowning touch, included is a silver-plated Charleston rice serving spoon that will be treasured for years to come.

-Give a gift that lingers and soothes with a selection of teas from Charleston Tea Plantation, the only tea plantation in the country.
+Give a gift that lingers and soothes with a selection of teas from Charleston Tea Garden, a subtropical tea farm with a long history in the Lowcountry.
 While that's impressive as is, this gift of liquid gold is even more treasured when presented in a handsome chest.
-And if that’s still not high-flown enough, ask about custom engraving to really wow the recipient of this elegant South Carolina gift.
+The richness of the acacia hardwood box brimming with an assortment of locally grown teas will really wow the recipient of this elegant South Carolina gift.

 From a simple home kitchen to a nationally renowned bakery operation, Daisy Cakes has turned fresh eggs, butter and hand-sifted flour into a baked-goods dynasty.
-Sweets lovers will swoon over a pair of Moonshine Cakes – one carrot and one chocolate.
-They arrive whimsically packaged in jars, each infused with a splash of South Carolina’s own Palmetto Moonshine.
-A complimentary jar of moonshine-soaked cherries is sometimes offered during the holidays with an order of these boozy cakes.
-But do heed the bakery’s caution: Please eat responsibly.
+Sweets lovers will swoon over a delivery of adorable Minikin "cakes in a jar."
+They arrive whimsically packaged in jars, five to a box, each with a fun theme.
+Most popular is the "Feeling Groovy" package featuring Jilly Vanilly-flavored cakes decorated with peace signs, punchy flowers and other symbols of the '70s.
+Just right for your favorite hippy.

-Celebrant of South Carolina culinary culture and barbecue master, Jimmy Hagood, shares his food passions online through his aptly named enterprise, Food for the Southern Soul.
+Celebrant of South Carolina culinary culture and barbecue master Jimmy Hagood shares his food passions online through his aptly named enterprise, Food for the Southern Soul.
 Pay the website a visit for a thoughtful mix of gift baskets and products featuring good things from the Palmetto State.
-The Sullivan’s Island Supper Gift Box contains a rare addition, Charleston Favorites Okra Soup, along with the much-prized Charleston Gold Rice from Lavington Farms, where Hagood, himself, grows the heirloom grain.
-A jar of hot pepper jelly and benne wafers.
+The Charleston Cocktail Party gift box contains Charleston favorites like pickled okra, Jerusalem artichoke relish, praline pecans, hot pepper jelly and benne wafers.
 Just add the cocktails and you've got the makings for a classic South Carolina gathering.